 - 1) The on-site surveys were conducted by trained volunteer surveyors.
 On occasion, they did not complete the work or lost the survey forms which led to gaps in the overall coverage of the on-site surveys.
 Wherever possible, these were in-filled by MBA staff, but a few gaps still remain.
 This is a risk associated with using volunteers over paid staff to conduct surveys. - 2) Sampling effort was not even across all the on-site surveys sites and seasons, and surveys took place at different times of day (this was due to the fact that some sites are only used at certain states of the tide plus volunteer availability). - 3) Other factors strongly determine the intensity of activities such as weather, tides and holidays, and while efforts were focussed at times of predicted high use, we do not know if we achieved this fully. - 4) Some sites were not well defined, with different activities occurring in different parts of them e.g. Mount Batten which as a busy slipway used for launching small vessels plus a break water that is a popular shore angling mark.
 Surveyors moved between the different parts of the site, but splitting into two sites would have allowed more consistent tallying of visitors at the site. - 5) The fact that three approaches were undertaken alongside each other introduces the risk of double counting; some respondents may have contributed to more than one approach e.g. attending a workshops plus completing an online survey which may have biased results. - 6) As with the on-site surveys and workshops, the online survey can provide only a snapshot of activities within the EMS.
 Activity patterns and intensity can only be estimated.
-Although we publicised the survey as widely as possible, only a proportion of users can be reached and those choosing to take the survey are a self-selecting group.

-7) Some activities are more associated with clubs than others within the online surveys.
-Activities where people take part without club membership, such as fishing and jet skiing, may be particularly under represented as we were unable to promote the survey to these groups.
+Although we publicised the survey as widely as possible, only a proportion of users can be reached and those choosing to take the survey are a self-selecting group. - 7) Some activities are more associated with clubs than others within the online surveys.
+Activities where people take part without club membership, such as fishing and jet skiing, may be particularly under-represented as we were less able to promote the survey to these groups.

-However, those taking part in land/shore based activities may not be part of clubs the large numbers of people taking part in these activities in the EMS mean that these groups are still well represented.
+Although those taking part in land/shore based activities may not be part of clubs the site survey and the promotion of the survey to a range of shore based users mean that this group are still well represented.

 Despite these limitations, the project results are considered to reflect the underlying activity patterns within the Plymouth and Sound EMS.
-The on-site surveys, workshops and on-line survey results are largely in agreement with regard to where activities take place and where activity intensities are greatest.
+The on-site surveys, workshops and online survey results are largely in agreement with regard to where activities take place and where activity intensities are greatest.

 Notwithstanding these limitations, this study comprises the most comprehensive survey of recreational use of the Plymouth Sound and Estuaries EMS to date and has provided detailed information about recreational activities and recreational users of the site.
-Future work that needs to be done in order to build on this understanding and identify where management needs to be focussed in relation to the conservation objectives of the site would comprise the sensitivity assessment of the site features against the pressures that arise from the distribution and intensity of recreational activities shown here.
+Future work that needs to be done, in order to build on this understanding and identify where management needs to be focussed in relation to the conservation objectives of the site, would comprise the sensitivity assessment of the site features against the pressures that arise from the distribution and intensity of recreational activities shown here.
+This work would be facilitated by the availability of the updated sensitivity assessments used by Natural England in their site advice.